vinaya-class/vinaya-class.github.io/src/19-women-2.md

 the truth.

-The decision must be unanimous, and the bhikkhu in question must accept that his action was an offence.
+The decision must be unanimous, and the bhikkhu in question must accept that his action was an offense.
 Otherwise the case has to be left unsettled.

 ## Ay 2, sitting out of earshot with a woman